pysyun/pysyun_uniswap_source/README.md

 In this particular case, the timeline of a single element - the current date and reserves value as a JSON document.

 ## Non-functional requirements
+The project source code can be forked from this repository.

 The library should be installable using PIP.

 The library name: "**pysyun_uniswap_source**".